pymeasure/pymeasure/docs/introduction.rst

 Introduction
 ############

-PyMeasure uses an object oriented approach for communicating with scientific instruments, which provides an intuitive interface where the low-level SCPI and GPIB commands are hidden from normal use.
+PyMeasure uses an object-oriented approach for communicating with scientific instruments, which provides an intuitive interface where the low-level SCPI and GPIB commands are hidden from normal use.
 Users can focus on solving the measurement problems at hand, instead of re-inventing how to communicate with instruments.

 Instruments with VISA (GPIB, Serial, etc) are supported through the `PyVISA package`_ under the hood. `Prologix GPIB`_ adapters are also supported.
 Communication protocols can be swapped, so that instrument classes can be used with all supported protocols interchangeably.

 .. _PyVISA package: http://pyvisa.readthedocs.org/en/master/
 .. _Prologix GPIB: http://prologix.biz/

-Before using PyMeasure, you should be acquainted with `basic Python programming for the sciences`_ and understand the concept of objects.
+Before using PyMeasure, you may find it helpful to be acquainted with `basic Python programming for the sciences`_ and understand the concept of objects.

 .. _basic Python programming for the sciences: https://scipy-lectures.github.io/

 Instrument ready
 ================

-The package includes a number of instruments already defined.
+The package includes a number of :doc:`instruments already defined<api/instruments/index>`.
 Their definitions are organized based on the manufacturer name of the instrument.
-For example the class that defines the Keithley 2400 SourceMeter can be imported by calling:
+For example the class that defines the :doc:`Keithley 2400 SourceMeter<api/instruments/keithley/keithley2400>` can be imported by calling:

 .. code-block:: python

   from pymeasure.instruments.keithley import Keithley2400

-The :doc:`Getting Started <getting_started>` section will go into more detail on :doc:`connecting to an instrument <tutorial/connecting>`.
+The :doc:`Tutorials <tutorial/index>` section will go into more detail on :doc:`connecting to an instrument <tutorial/connecting>`.
 If you don't find the instrument you are looking for, but are interested in contributing, see the documentation on :doc:`adding an instrument <dev/adding_instruments>`.

 Graphical displays